-You may have noticed lately that I've really fallen in love with the Elizabeth stitch…maybe it's because it's just so easy to crochet.
-Not only that, it also looks great!
+You may have noticed lately that I’ve really fallen in love with the Elizabeth stitch…maybe it’s because it’s just so easy to crochet.
+Not only that, but it also looks great!

 After I created the pattern for the Elizabeth Stitch Fingerless Gloves (which has quickly become one of the top crochet patterns on Dabbles and Babbles), my daughter Noelle ask me if I could make a pair of gloves for her as well as a hat to go with it.
 I’m always up for a challenge so I decided to give it a try and voila, the Elizabeth Stitch crochet hat was born.

 The hat is almost as easy to make as the gloves, you simply need to crochet a little more for the hat.
 It’s done in two parts, first the crochet ribbing and then the rest of the hat.
 Finally, you seam the ends together and join the top.

 The final pièce de résistance is the adorable faux fur pom-pom which is all the rage this year.
 Perfect for kids and adults alike, this crochet hat makes a perfect birthday or Christmas gift.

 Elizabeth Stitch Crochet Hat Pattern

 NOTES: Pattern in U.S. crochet terminology

 - Yarn: Size 4 worsted weight yarn – Caron Simply Soft in White (90 yards) and Lavender Blue (140 yards)

 - Faux Fur Pom Pom (or regular yarn pom pom)